 - has two or more questions - requires candidates to carry out an investigation or investigations.
 They may be asked to: - make decisions on techniques - collect quantitative or qualitative data - present the data or observations as tables, charts, graphs and other appropriate means - make appropriate analyses, including making calculations - make conclusions - suggest improvements to the procedure or modifications for extending the investigation - requires candidates to carry out one activity using a light microscope.
-They may be asked to: - prepare slides

-- make observations of specimens - present their observations appropriately - make appropriate analyses, including measurements and calculations - make deductions and conclusions from the observations - requires the Centre to provide microscopes for half of the candidates at a time (see Section 4.2.4 for microscope specifications) so half the candidates should start on the investigation while the others start with access to the light microscope, then after one hour the candidates should have access to the other question - includes questions set in different areas of AS Level Biology, and may include material from unfamiliar contexts.
+They may be asked to: - prepare slides - make observations of specimens - present their observations appropriately - make appropriate analyses, including measurements and calculations - make deductions and conclusions from the observations - requires the Centre to provide microscopes for half of the candidates at a time (see Section 4.2.4 for microscope specifications), so half the candidates should start on the investigation while the others start with access to the light microscope - includes questions set in different areas of AS Level Biology, and may include material from unfamiliar contexts.